 Immediate Annuity Rates

 Many annuity websites showcase immediate annuity rates often called a payout rate.
 This is not the same as rate of return or yield.
 You should not use an immediate annuity payout rate, or a calculated rate of return to compare it to other investments.
 You buy annuities for the guarantees, not for the returns.
 The longer you live the higher the return the annuity will provide.
 You can compare an annuity rate from one company to that offered by another company, but don't compare annuity rates to other investments.
 That's comparing apples to oranges.

 When used as part of a holistic retirement income plan, the monthly income from an immediate annuity means other capital you may have can be invested for the long-term.
 Over time an immediate annuity can create more total wealth.
 It also creates security.
 Those items have value that can't be measured by strictly looking at a rate of return.

 Is an Immediate Annuity Right for You?

 Here are four questions you can use to decide if this product is right for you.

 - Do you prefer safety and guarantees over less certain options?

 - Are less than 50% of your projected retirement expenses covered by guaranteed sources of income such as Social Security and pensions?

 - Are you healthy and do you think there is a fair chance you may live longer than average life expectancy?

 - Are you concerned about over-spending early in retirement, running out of money later, and protecting your future self from any poor decisions due to cognitive decline?

 If you have a yes answer to any of the questions above, an immediate annuity may have a place in your retirement income plan.
 Be sure you look at diversifying your annuity purchase across insurance carriers and over time.

-What if I No Longer Want the Annuity?
+What If You No Longer Want the Annuity?